rmoehn/cartpole/interruptibility/se_method.md

 The environments are `CartPole-v1` (also called *uninterrupted cart-pole/case* by me) and `OffSwitchCartpole-v0` (*interrupted cart-pole/case*) from the OpenAI Gym.
-Nowadays `gym.make` returns these environments in a `TimeLimit` wrapper, but I strip that wrapper off by accessing `gym.make(…).env`.
+Nowadays `gym.make` returns these environments in a `TimeLimit` wrapper, but I strip off the wrapper by accessing `gym.make(…).env`.
+This way I can train the learners for as long as I want.

-You can ignore the `v0` and `v1`.
-Within the official Gym infrastructure it has to do with the number of timesteps learners are run within an environment, but I run them for longer anyway.
+You don't need to understand what the `v0` and `v1` mean.
+Just ignore them.

 The learners are my own implementations of Sarsa(λ) and Q-learning according to [9, p.
 211] with the following parameters: